jackiebgregory/jackiebgregory/README.md

 :computer: HTML, CSS, Javascript, React, SQL, Python, Django

-:star: Currently reviewing some previous class projects and adding some additional features to my capstone project!
+:star: Currently reviewing previous class projects, working on some independent learning, and adding additional features to my capstone project!

 :blue_book: My capstone project is a book club organizing application - check out bookclub for the back end, and bookclub-client for the front end.
 Both are pinned below.